Digital.com’s Rating for Domain.com

 What sort of payment methods are accepted and am I notified of renewals?

-Before every renewal, you receive a generous 30-day reminder so you don’t get roped in into auto-renewal.
-They accept credit payments.
+Before every renewal, you receive a generous 30-day reminder.
+They accept credit card and PayPal payments.
 Accounts are also easy to cancel by contacting the support team directly.